I. OBJECTIVE AND PURPOSE

-The distribution of printed material, defined as newspapers, handbills, leaflets, pamphlets, magazines, and printed paper(s) is permitted on campus only at reasonable times, places, and in reasonable manners consistent with the educational mission of the University, the uninterrupted orderly operation of University programs, classes, and studies, the safety of University students, faculty, and staff, and the protection of University property and the property of its students and personnel as provided below.
+The distribution of printed material, defined as newspapers, handbills, leaflets, pamphlets, magazines, and printed paper(s) is permitted on campus only as described in this regulation and at reasonable times, places, and in reasonable manners consistent with the educational mission of the University, the uninterrupted orderly operation of University programs, classes, and studies, the safety of University students, faculty, and staff, and the protection of University property and the property of its students and personnel as provided below.

 (1) Any individual, group or organization desiring to distribute printed material on the University campus may distribute under the following conditions:

-(c) There must be no interference with normal operations of the University, including classroom instruction and the free movement of traffic, or infringement on the rights of others’ office and living privacy.
+( a) There must be no interference with normal operations of the University, including classroom instruction and the free movement of vehicle or pedestrian traffic, or infringement on the rights of others’ lawful use of outside areas of campus or interior portions of campus such as hallways, common areas, offices, work, and living privacy.

-(d) Distribution of printed material may not take place within University buildings and facilities except in those residence halls or other campus living areas only under the procedures approved by the governing bodies of those areas.
-Printed material may not be distributed in such a manner as to otherwise interfere with access to University buildings or facilities.
+(b) Distribution of printed material may not take place within University buildings and facilities Printed material may not be distributed in outdoor areas of campus in such a manner as to interfere with access to University buildings or facilities.
 Distribution of printed materials in classrooms is at the discretion of the instructor.

-(f) The selling of printed material is not permitted on campus except through newsboxes or newsstands or as otherwise permitted pursuant to Regulation 12.0060R , “Commercial Activities; Selling of Merchandise, Activities Involving Off-Campus Vendors.”
+(c) The selling of printed material or distribution of commercial material is not permitted on campus except through newsboxes or newsstands or as otherwise permitted pursuant to Regulation 7.0050R, “Commercial Activities; Selling of Merchandise, Activities Involving Off-Campus Vendors.”

 (2) Use of newsstands or news boxes.